meghansh36/Binder/README.md

 ## File Paths

-By default, the Binder project is configured to look for files in the E:/ drive of a windows machine.
+By default, the Binder project is configured to look for files in the Desktop folder.
 To configure your own file paths, feel free to modify the `./server/systemPaths.js` file.
 A feature to configure file paths from the front end is currently under development and will be releaed in future iterations.

 ## Documentation